Mr-Kaleb/Mr-Kaleb/README.md

 - 👋 I’m @Mr-Kaleb, a sophomore student at Augusta University in Augusta, Georgia, majoring in Cybersecurity.
 - 👀 I’m interested in learning more about cybersecurity and information security careers and topics, particularly medical device security, Internet of Things (IoT) security, and cybersecurity higher-education policy.
 - 🌱 I’m currently learning topics covered in the CompTIA Security+ exam and CompTIA Network+ exam I recently acquired through hands-on labs and activities, along with Python for cybersecurity.
-- 💞️ I’m looking to collaborate on eventually preparing for the Security+ SYO-601 exam (around July 2021).
+- 💞️ I’m looking to collaborate on eventually preparing for the Security+ SYO-601 exam.
 - 📫 How to reach me:
         - LinkedIn: www.linkedin.com/in/kaleb-worku
         - Website: www.kalebworku.com